- Rate Movie[Total: 54 Average: 4.4]

 |Budget: $35.6 million||Financed by: Sierra/Affinity; Incentive Filmed Entertainment; Sidney Kimmel Entertainment|

-Parker was co-financed by Sierra/Affinity, Incentive Filmed Entertainment and Sidney Kimmel Entertainment, with a gross budget of $43.7 million and the net exposure after rebates was $35.6 million.
+The gross budget for Parker was $43,711,091 and the net exposure after rebates was $35.6 million.
+It was co-financed by Sierra/Affinity, Incentive Filmed Entertainment and Sidney Kimmel Entertainment.
 Sierra/Affinity handled worldwide pre-sales and took the project to Cannes in 2011, where the company had the two hottest properties — Parker and Ender’s Game.
 Both titles sold out in almost every market and the pre-sales covered much of the budget for Parker, which was envisioned as the start of a new franchise.
 The short lived FilmDistrict acquired domestic rights and set a release date for October 12, 2012 and then shifted it to January 25, 2013.

 Overseas numbers were about average for your run of the mill Jason Statham vehicle and it pulled in $30.9 million across many distributors.